la1qa/la1qa.github.io/README.md

-This repository includes all necessary files for the creation of my website portfolio, also my first website ever.
+This repository contains all the necessary files for my website portfolio, my very first website!

-I hope to get my hands dirty and delve onto the world of html, css and javascript in order to achieve the ultimate pretty, efficient, interesting, and informative portfolio.
-I will also be using git locally and pushing onto github, which is something I haven't done in a while.
-I hope to include this in my workflow from now on.
+I’m excited to dive into HTML, CSS, and JavaScript to create a portfolio that is not only visually appealing but also efficient, engaging, and informative.
+I’ll be using Git locally and pushing updates to GitHub, a workflow I’m revisiting and plan to integrate regularly from now on.

 The palette 🎨 I have chosen is the following: